izanhzh/pow-cap-server/README.md

 This will expose the following endpoints:

-- POST /api/captcha/challenge – Generate a new CAPTCHA challenge.
+- POST /api/captcha/challenge – Generate a new CAPTCHA challenge with default configuration.
+- POST /api/captcha/{type}/challenge – Generate a new CAPTCHA challenge with configuration specific to the type.
-- POST /api/captcha/redeem – Redeem a solved CAPTCHA challenge.
+- POST /api/captcha/redeem – Redeem a solved CAPTCHA challenge with default configuration.
+- POST /api/captcha/{type}/redeem – Redeem a solved CAPTCHA challenge with configuration specific to the type.

 ## 🗃️ Storage and Caching